MostroP2P/mostro/book/src/cancel_order.md

-# Settle order
+# Cancel order

-An admin can settle an order, most of the time this is done when admin is solving a dispute, for this the admin will need to send an `Order` message to Mostro with action `AdminSettle` with the `Id` of the order like this:
+An admin can cancel an order, most of the time this is done when admin is solving a dispute, for this the admin will need to send an `Order` message to Mostro with action `AdminCancel` with the `Id` of the order like this:

 ```json
 {